skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 .. note::

-  :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` will be automatically translated to
+  :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` will be automatically uploaded to
   :ref:`SkyPilot Storage <sky-storage>`.
 Cloud bucket will be created during the job running time, and cleaned up after the job finishes.

 SkyPilot will launch and start monitoring the spot job.
 When a preemption happens, SkyPilot will automatically search for resources across regions and clouds to re-launch the job.

-In this example, the job will be restarted from scratch after every recovery.
+In this example, the job will be restarted from scratch after each preemption recovery.
-To resume from the last checkpoint, we need to add a few lines to support checkpointing and resuming.
+To resume the job from previous states, user's application needs to implement checkpointing and recovery

-Checkpointing and resuming
+Checkpointing and recovery
 --------------------------

 To allow spot recovery, a cloud bucket is typically needed to store the job's states (e.g., model checkpoints).